Healthdirect Free Australian health advice you can count on.

 How are stomach ulcers diagnosed?

-Stomach ulcers are most commonly diagnosed by endoscopy — using a flexible tube with a tiny camera that is passed into the mouth and down to the stomach.
-This procedure is done under general anaesthetic.
+Stomach ulcers are usually diagnosed by endoscopy — a flexible tube with a tiny camera that is passed into the mouth and down to the stomach.
+This procedure allows your doctor to see your stomach and check if there are any ulcers.
+It is usually done under general anaesthetic.

 How are stomach ulcers treated?

-If you have a stomach ulcer, you may be given:
+If you have a stomach ulcer, your doctor may prescribe a combination of:

-• a combination of antibiotic medicines to eradicate the Helicobacter pylori bacteria if it is present
+• antibiotic medicines to remove the H. pyloribacteria if it is present

-• medicines that reduce the amount of acid the stomach produces, such as proton pump inhibitors
+• medicines that reduce the amount of acid the stomach produces, known as proton pump inhibitors (PPIs)

 To help manage symptoms, you can also: